estesnr/tomeGoblin/README.md

 Primary Upload.
 Tool is working but needs cleaned up and more information pulled during fetch.

 4/28/2022: <br />
-Added Ability Bonuses to race selection.
+Added Ability Bonuses to race selection. <br />
+Added Goblin laugh and sprite animation